Obamacare: It’s Still a Gateway to Single-Payer Health Care

 Starting with Senate consideration of the so-called patent “reform” bill, Congress’s talk about jobs is sure to feature Washington’s trademarked hype.

 A Washington jobs debate is itself a misnomer.
-Washington does not create jobs. ...
+Washington does not create jobs.
+We the People create ...

 Civility, Seating, and Substance